Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 • Backdrivability for safer human-robot interaction

-• 2.5 DoF neck for expressive and human-like movement
+• 2.5 DOF neck for expressive and human-like movement

 Hands: Advanced Manipulation Capabilities

-Optimus features 11-DoF hands with:
+The Gen 3 Optimus features revolutionary 22-DOF hands with:

 • Tactile sensors on fingertips for precise object handling